marinaivanovadev/photolabs-starter/README.md

 # react-photolabs
-The PhotoLabs project for the Web Development React course programming.
+The PhotoLabs is a React based single-page application that allows users to view photos in different contexts.

 # Photolabs